-Chicago area little league teams cancel Cooperstown tournament trip due to COVID vaccine requirement
+Chicago area Little League teams cancel Cooperstown tournament trip due to COVID vaccine requirement

 The Chicago Highlanders run through drills in Horner Park on the city's northwest side.

-The 12 and under team continues to practice for the rest of their season even though what was to be the highlight -- a trip to the play at the Baseball Hall of Fame in Cooperstown, New York -- is now canceled.
+The 12 and under team continues to practice for the rest of their season even though what was to be the highlight of the season is now canceled.

 "It's a really big letdown," said baseball dad Matt Poisson.
 "It's a once-in-a-lifetime opportunity.
 We planned for it for years in advance and it fell apart at the last minute for us."

-Note: EDITOR'S NOTE: Our report previously stated that the trip was to play at the Baseball Hall of Fame.
-The National Baseball Halll of Fame located in Cooperstown, N.Y. is not associated or related to the tournament.